 In the past 48 hours, PhishLabs has identified and successfully thwarted a sophisticated phishing campaign targeting the Office 365 credentials of high-value targets. this however campaign is still active, and security teams should familiarize themselves with the tactics, indicators, and remain vigilant.
 In these attacks, the threat actor(s) is posing as private equity firms submitting non-disclosure agreements.

 Our intelligence has resulted in the detection of multiple phishing attacks that use an email impersonating either a private equity firm or VC, with the goal of stealing the victim's Office 365 credentials.
-The email lure is sophisticated and well-designed, and so far at least two variations exist.
-One poses as Crossplane Capital and the other as Edgemont Partners.
+The email lure is sophisticated and well-designed with multiple variations observed.

 The spear phishing attack uses real contact details and information from employees from each firm, all of which were found in the form of V Cards on the company websites.
 To avoid detection, the attacks are distributed to only a small number of users within the target organization.
 An example of one of the real phishing lures can be seen below.
 We have redacted some information for privacy reasons.

 The phishing lure in question uses a combination of impersonation of real employees and PE firms or VCs, an attachment, and a single line of text that does not contain any spelling or grammatical errors.
 The attachment in question poses as a signed NDA; however, it brings victims to a look-alike domain.
 It also includes an image-based link similar to those used for online file-sharing services.

 To add authenticity, the URL uses a recently registered domain that impersonates the domain of the purported sender’s firm.
 Hxxps://www.crossplanecapitals[.]com, hxxps://www.crossplanecapitals[.]org, and hxxps://eddgemont[.]com have been observed so far.